Atlas-OS/docs/docs/getting-started/post-installation/atlas-folder/advanced-configuration.md

 Here you can change the boot configuration for Windows, which can modify system timers, QoL, mitigations and more.

 ## DSCP

 *We are sorry, but the documentation for this is not written yet.
 Feel free to provide your contribution at [https://github.com/Atlas-OS/docs](https://github.com/Atlas-OS/docs).*

-## Event Log and Task Scheduler

-*We are sorry, but the documentation for this is not written yet.
-Feel free to provide your contribution at [https://github.com/Atlas-OS/docs](https://github.com/Atlas-OS/docs).*